ilyesOussama/create-lens-dapp/README.md

 <h3 align="center">Create-Lens-Dapp</h3>

 <p align="center">
-	The fastest way to get you up and running building on top of the Lens protocol!
+	The fastest way to get you up and running building on top of Lens protocol!
     <br />
     <br />
     <a href="https://create-lens-dapp.vercel.app">View Demo</a>